bzigterman/bzigterman.github.io/projects/weather.md

 - 58°
 - Light Rain and Windy
-- 85% humidity
+- 88% humidity
-- 19 mph wind
+- 22 mph wind
-- 100% cloud cover
+- 99% cloud cover
 - 46 AQI 🟩
-- 0.05 inches of rain in the past 24 hours
+- 0.19 inches of rain in the past 24 hours
-- 0.18 inches of rain and 0.17 inches of snow expected in the next 48 hours
+- 0.17 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>